-Effective January 1, 2017, Georgia offers a \$2,500 per person tax credit for hiring an individual granted parole within 12 months of his or her date of hire.
+Georgia offers a \$2,500 per person tax credit for hiring an individual granted parole within 12 months of his or her date of hire.

-This credit, which can be used in addition to any job tax credits that the company may be eligible for with the position, can only be used once per individual, and there is a per-employer limit of \$50,000 for each tax year.
+This credit, which can be used in addition to any job tax credits that the company may be eligible for with the position, can be used only once per individual, and there is a per-employer limit of \$50,000 for each tax year.
 The credits are applied to 100% of state corporate income tax liability, with the ability to carry forward any excess credits for three years.

-Employers from any industry are eligible for the tax credit, but the company can only claim the tax credit if it pays the individual at or above the average wage of the county with the lowest average wage in the state (\$471/week as of June 2016).
+Employers from any industry are eligible for the tax credit, but the company can claim the tax credit only if it pays the individual at or above the average wage of the county with the lowest average wage in the state (\$480/week as of June 2017).